javierbrea/eslint-plugin-boundaries/packages/website/docs/selectors/legacy/dependency.md

 # Legacy Dependency Metadata Selector Syntax

-These formats keep working without changes, but when a rule uses them the plugin emits a one-time runtime console warning encouraging migration to object-based selectors.
+These formats keep working without changes, but when a rule policy uses them the plugin emits a one-time runtime console warning encouraging migration to object-based selectors.
 When you are ready to migrate, the [v6 to v7 migration guide](../../releases/migration-guides/v6-to-v7.mdx) covers the full transition, including the [entity selector](../selectors.md#entity-selectors) form.

 ## Dependency metadata properties